Rhea Lydia Graham: Personal life

 Graham is married to Clifford Neal Dahm and has two daughters.

 Publications

 Graham contributed to "Some Effects of Slope Movements on River Channels", an accumulation of research on the effect of the size and volume of dam distribution on potential dam failure and the consequent release of water.

-In 1996, under Graham’s directory, the U.S. Bureau of Mines published the second edition the “Dictionary of Mining, Mineral, and Related Terms”.
+In 1996, under Graham's direction, the U.S. Bureau of Mines published the second edition of the “Dictionary of Mining, Mineral, and Related Terms”.
 This revised version updated the terminology which was needed due to the many changes such as technological advancements and environmental regulations, which have occurred since the first edition of this dictionary was initially published in 1968.
 Other contributions during her time as the Director for the U.S. Bureau of Mines include the publication of a report in January 1995, investigating the reliability of the smoke detectors used in mining, titled "Evaluation of Smoke Detectors for Mining Use".

 Graham has co-authored the following scholarly papers: